Hindu temple architecture: Medieval period (7th to 16th century)

 The earliest examples of Pallava architecture are rock-cut temples dating from 610 to 690 CE and structural temples between 690 and 900 CE.
 The greatest accomplishments of the Pallava architecture are the rock-cut Group of Monuments at Mahabalipuram at Mahabalipuram, a UNESCO World Heritage Site, including the Shore Temple.
 This group includes both excavated pillared halls, with no external roof except the natural rock, and monolithic shrines where the natural rock is entirely cut away and carved to give an external roof.
 Early temples were mostly dedicated to Shiva.
 The Kailasanatha temple also called Rajasimha Pallaveswaram in Kanchipuram built by Narasimhavarman II also known as Rajasimha is a fine example of the Pallava style temple.

 Western Chalukya architecture linked between the Badami Chalukya Architecture of the 8th century and the Hoysala architecture popularised in the 13th century.
 The art of Western Chalukyas is sometimes called the "Gadag style" after the number of ornate temples they built in the Tungabhadra – Krishna River doab region of present-day Gadag district in Karnataka.
 Their temple building reached its maturity and culmination in the 12th century, with over a hundred temples built across the deccan, more than half of them in present-day Karnataka.
 Apart from temples they are also well known for ornate stepped wells (Pushkarni) which served as ritual bathing places, many of which are well preserved in Lakkundi.
 Their stepped well designs were later incorporated by the Hoysalas and the Vijayanagara empire in the coming centuries.

 In the north, Muslim invasions from the 11th century onwards reduced the building of temples, and saw the loss of many existing ones.
 The south also witnessed Hindu-Muslim conflict that affected the temples, but the region was relatively less affected than the north.
 In late 14th century, the Hindu Vijayanagara Empire came to power and controlled much of South India.
 During this period, the distinctive very tall gopuram gatehouse, (actually a late development, from the 12th century or later), was typically added to older large temples.

-South-East Asian Hindu temples
+Southeast Asian Hindu temples

-Possibly the oldest Hindu temples in South East Asia dates back to 2nd century BCE from the Funan site of Oc Eo in the Mekong Delta.
+Possibly the oldest Hindu temples in Southeast Asia dates back to 2nd century BCE from the Funan site of Oc Eo in the Mekong Delta.
 They were probably dedicated to a sun god, Shiva and Vishnu.
 The temple were constructed using granite blocks and bricks, one with a small stepped pond.